AdaCore/learn/content/courses/advanced-ada/parts/resource_management/containers.rst

 :ref:`container aggregates <Adv_Ada_Container_Aggregates>`, which are commonly
 used with standard containers.
-If you look at the type declarations of the standard containers (in the :ada:`Ada.Containers` packages), you'll notice that some of them make use of the :ada:`''Aggregate` aspect.
+If you look at the type declarations of the standard containers (in the :ada:`Ada.Containers` packages), you'll notice that some of them make use of the :ada:`Aggregate` aspect.
 This aspect is used to specify which subprograms are called to process a container aggregate for a data type :ada:`T`.
 Suppose we declare an object :ada:`Obj` like this:
 :ada:`Obj : T := [1, 2, 3]`.
-In this case, the :ada:`'Aggregate` aspect
+In this case, the :ada:`Aggregate` aspect
 specifies which subprograms are going to be called to process the :ada:`[1, 2, 3]` aggregate.

-The :ada:`'Aggregate` aspect is used in many declarations of the :ada:`Ada.Containers` packages.
-However, this aspect isn't restricted to the standard containers: we may indeed use the :ada:`'Aggregate` aspect to specify a custom container aggregate for any record data type.
-In this section, we discuss the elements of the :ada:`'Aggregate` aspect and how to use this aspect to create your own container aggregates.
+The :ada:`Aggregate` aspect is used in many declarations of the :ada:`Ada.Containers` packages.
+However, this aspect isn't restricted to the standard containers: we may indeed use the :ada:`Aggregate` aspect to specify a custom container aggregate for any record data type.
+In this section, we discuss the elements of the :ada:`Aggregate` aspect and how to use this aspect to create your own container aggregates.

 .. admonition:: In the Ada Reference Manual